-The residuals distribution and Q-Q normal plots (the left hand panel) for lognormal model showed that the error distributions are not close to normal (Figures 5-6).
-This might be due to data limitations and short time-series in CPUE standardization.
-The right hand panel showed the standard diagnostics of residuals vs. fitted and Cook's distance plot (Figure 6).
-Overall, the diagnostic results and additional residuals plots (Figures 6-8) indicated that lognormal model does not have severe departure from the model assumptions.
+The residuals distribution and Q-Q normal plots (the left hand panel) for lognormal model showed that the error distributions are close to normal (Figures 5 and 7).
+The right hand panel showed the standard diagnostics of residuals vs. fitted and Cook's distance plot (Figures 5-8).
+Overall, the diagnostic results and additional residuals plots (Figures 9-12) indicated that DLN model does not have severe departure from the model assumptions.
 The ANOVA tables for each model indicated that the main effects were significant (mostly P < 0.01) and were selected in the final model (Table 2).
-Estimated shortfin make shark by-catch in number ranged from 1 in 1973 to 2,032 in 2006.
-The back-estimated shortfin make shark by-catch in weight of Taiwanese LSTL fishery ranged from almost 0 metric tons (MT) in 1973 to 154 MT in 2006, with a mean of 41 MT and 541 individuals in the North Pacific Ocean (Table 3).
-The estimated catch MT in 2006, and decreased thereafter (Table 3).
+Estimated shortfin mako shark by-catch in number ranged from 1 in 1973 to 2,032 in 2006.
+The back-estimated shortfin mako shark by-catch in weight of Taiwanese LSTL fishery ranged from almost 0 metric tons (MT) in 1973 to 154 MT in 2006, with a mean of 41 MT and 541 individuals in the North Pacific Ocean (Table 3).
+The estimated catch was relative low before 1995 and increased to more than 10 MT and fluctuated thereafter, peaked at 154 MT in 2006, and decreased thereafter (Table 3).